ToothedTomb/NemoS/README.md

 # What is NemoS?
-NemoS - Is a simple Terminal Text Editor that is based on Nano.
+NemoS - Is a simple Terminal Text Editor that is similar to Nano. 🙂

 # Install to your system:
 **Note: You need to be the root user.**